Andy McCarthy and The Plot to Destroy A Presidency

 Here we have nearly the entire police force of Philadelphia descending on this one area.

-Um it's as bad as you can get.
+It's as bad as you can get.

-Then we have the ATF coming in, government officials, FBI officials, everybody coming in offering help and assistance any way they could.
+Then we have the ATF coming in, government officials, FBI officials, everybody coming in, offering help and assistance any way they could.

-I'm like, will you use the video tape evidence and make sure and go after every single person that we can identify on these videos?
+I'm like, will you use the videotape evidence and make sure and go after every single person that we can identify on these videos?

 You don't have confidence in the police, Sean.